 Incandescent Lamp Principle and Construction of Incandescent Lamp

 The electrical light source which works on the principle of incandescent phenomenon is called Incandescent Lamp.
-In other words, the lamp works due to glowing of the filament caused by electric current through it, is called incandescent lamp.
+In other words, the lamp working due to glowing of the filament caused by electric current through it, is called incandescent lamp.

 This radiation will have different wavelengths.
-A portion of the wavelengths is in the visible range of wavelengths, and a significant portion of wavelengths are in inferred range.
-The electromagnetic wave with wavelengths within the range of inferred is heat energy and the electromagnetic wave with wavelengths within visible range is light energy.
+A portion of the wavelengths is in the visible range of wavelengths, and a significant portion of wavelengths are in infrared range.
+The electromagnetic wave with wavelengths within the range of infrared is heat energy and the electromagnetic wave with wavelengths within visible range is light energy.
 Incandescent means producing visible light by heating an object.
 An incandescent lamp works in the same principle.
 The simplest form of the artificial source of light using electricity is an incandescent lamp.
 Here we use electric current to flow through a thin and fine filament to produce visible light.
 The current rises the temperature of the filament to such extent that it becomes luminous.

-History of Incandescent LampIt normally considered that Thomas Edison was the inventor of the incandescent lamp, but actual history was not like that.
+History of Incandescent LampIt is normally considered that Thomas Edison was the inventor of the incandescent lamp, but the actual history was not like that.
 There were numbers of scientists who worked and designed prototype for the incandescent lamp before Edison did.
 One of them was British physicist Joseph Wilson Swan.
 From the record, it is found that he got the first patent for the incandescent lamp.
 Later Edison and Swan merged to produce incandescent lamps in commercial scale.

 The filament of incandescent lamps is air-tightly evacuated with a glass bulb of suitable shape and size.
-This glass bulb is used to isolate the filament from surrounding air to prevent oxidation of filament and to minimize convention current surround the filament hence to keep the temperature of the filament high.
+This glass bulb is used to isolate the filament from surrounding air to prevent oxidation of filament and to minimize convention current surrounding the filament hence to keep the temperature of the filament high.
 The glass bulb is either kept vacuum or filled with inert gases like argon with a small percentage of nitrogen at low pressure.
 Inert gases are used to minimize the evaporation of filament during service of the lamps.
 But due to convection flow of inert gas inside the bulb, there will be greater chances of losing the heat of filament during operation.
 Again vacuum is a great insulation of heat, but it accelerates the evaporation of filament during operation.
 In the case of gas-filled incandescent lamps, 85% of argon mixed with 15% of nitrogen is used.
 Occasionally krypton can be used to reduce filament evaporation because the molecular weight of krypton gas is quite higher.
 But it costs greater.
 At about 80% of atmospheric pressure, the gasses are filled into the bulb.
 Gas is filled in the bulb with the rating more than 40 W. But for less than 40 W bulb; there is no gas used.
 The various parts of an incandescent lamp are shown below.